 If you don’t have time to water or have a bigger budget, consider installing a soaker hoses irrigation system.
 This may be a simple weekend project with the right home tools.
 The irrigation system will save you a lot of time and water.
 The holes in hoses can be directed to areas where the water is needed at the base of the plant.
 This will reduce the amount of water lost to evaporation and run off.

 Best Time to Water

 It is however essential that you check your system regularly for holes or any other damage that would hinder your efficiency.
 Choosing the best time of day to water can also help with your water conservation.
-Water at night is not the most efficient as this leads to mildews and fungi potentially infecting your plants.
+Watering at night prevents the water evaporating in the heat of the day.
 The best time to water is during the early morning hours before things heat up so the water has soaked into the ground but is still available for your plants.